Fresa/Test.It.With.AMQP/README.md

 - [AMQP 0.9.1](https://github.com/Fresa/Test.It.With.AMQP.091.Protocol)

 ### Logging
 The test framework uses structured logging as logging strategy.
-Implement `Test.It.With.Amqp.Logging.Logger` and register it by calling `Test.It.With.Amqp.Logging.LogFactory.TryInitializeOnce`.
-Make sure to call `Test.It.With.Amqp.Logging.LogFactory.Flush` before shutting down.
+Subscribe for logs with `Test.It.With.Amqp.Logging.Logger.OnLog` and extract logical thread contexts from `Test.It.With.Amqp.Logging.Logger.GetLogicalThreadContexts()`.